Data Protection Declaration

 - for the assertion, exercise or defence of legal claims.

-If we have made the personal data public and if we are required by article 17 GDPR to delete it, we will take appropriate measures in consideration of the available technologies and their implementation costs to inform the parties responsible for the processing of the personal data that you have requested that they delete all links to such personal data, including copies or replications.
+If we have made the personal data public and if we are required by art.
+17 GDPR to delete it, we will take appropriate measures in consideration of the available technologies and their implementation costs to inform the parties responsible for the processing of the personal data that you have requested that they delete all links to such personal data, including copies or replications.

 D) Right to the limitation of processing